 Editor Joe Snyder says “Bertie Brown is one of my favorite gals.
 She is special not only because she is a fine person, but she’s been one of the most loyal and dependable reporters this paper ever had.
 Some people send us news when it’s convenient, but Bertie sends it in regularly whether it’s convenient or not, because she feels a responsibility to us and to her readers.
 I wish everyone was like Bertie.”

 From April, 1915, to August, 1960, the Browns ran Civil Bend Telephone Company.
 Bertie served as linesman, repairman, operator and an answering service for some.
 “Yearly rates were $10 a year when we began,” she said.
 “When we quit in 1960, due to dial phones being installed, the rate was $12 a year.”
 This included 24-hour line maintenance and operator service.

 As operator, Bertie was expected to “know the price of eggs, if the mailman was coming, where the ambulance was headed, and other community news.
 Now one can’t call the operator for anything but a telephone number!”

 When not gathering news, working in her garden, or doing housework, Bertie crochets, keeps a scrapbook and watches television.
-She crochets afghasn, shawls, centerpeices and edging for pillowslips.
+She crochets afghans, shawls, centerpieces and edging for pillowslips.
 She has kept a scrapbook since 1920.
-It includes the deaths of frinds, relatives and acquaintances and anything of interest in the community.
+It includes the deaths of friends, relatives and acquaintances and anything of interest in the community.

 “Probably the reason I don’t always get my work done is because I have to watch ‘All My Children’ and ‘General Hospital’ on television,” Bertie says.
 She says she has no specific plans for her birthday.
 “I usually get a long-distance telephone call from my sister.
 And a neighbor of mine always takes me out to eat, and I do the same on her birthday.”